-FACTSHEET - 4 DESIGN EBA OPTIONS
+FACTSHEET - 4 DESIGN AND IMPLEMENTATION OF EBA OPTIONS

-Objective: Step 4 of the design and implementation process for EbA has the objective to define the implementation strategy for the selected EbA solutions and a concrete work plan that includes policies and instruments, stakeholder participation, responsibilities and actions, and financial resources.
+Objective Step 4 of the design and implementation process for EbA aims to define the implementation strategy for the selected EbA solutions and a concrete work plan that includes policies and instruments, stakeholder participation, responsibilities and actions, and financial resources.
+Learning objectives Reflect on the first steps towards the implementation of EbA measures.
+Recognise opportunities and tools to support public investment for the implementation of the EbA.
+Explore the elements and conditions for successful implementation

-- Identify required inputs for prioritized EbA options - Identify roles and responsibilities for priority EbA options - Identify opportunities and barriers that influence the implementation of priority EbA options and key actions - Identify project activities to support implementation of priority EbA options and key actions, taking into consideration required inputs, actors, responsibilities,
+- Identify required inputs for prioritized EbA options - Identify roles and responsibilities for priority EbA options - Identify opportunities and barriers that influence the implementation of priority EbA options and key actions - Identify project activities to support implementation of priority EbA options and key actions, taking into consideration required inputs, actors, responsibilities, opportunities and barriers